nilearn/nilearn/doc/connectivity/parcellating.rst

 Visualizing the parcellation
 -----------------------------

-For every scikit-learn clustering object, the labels of the parcellation are found its `labels_` after fitting it to the data.
-To turn them into a brain image, we need to unmask them with the :class:`NiftiMasker` *inverse_transform* method.
+The labels of the parcellation are found its `labels_img_` after fitting it to the data using *ward.fit*.
+We directly use the result for visualization.

-Note that by default, clusters are labeled from 0 to (n_clusters - 1), and the label 0 may be confused with a background.
-To avoid this we add with 1.

 To visualize the clusters, we assign random colors to each cluster for the labels visualization.